 Emotion Regulation: guides ways to change negative emotions and reduce suffering, while also increasing resiliency

 Interpersonal Effectiveness: teaches effective communication to more likely get what you want or assert a boundary for yourself (such as being able to say, “No”).

-For CBT, I can help you work on discovering your negative core beliefs and cognitive distortions.
+For CBT, I can help you discover your negative core beliefs and cognitive distortions.
 Then we can work on challenging them with evidence from your life.
-When appropriate, I can assist with developing exposure hierarchies to reduce fear and increase tolerance of specific stimuli.
+I can assist with exposure therapy to reduce fears, anxieties, and phobias, while increasing tolerance of specific stimuli.

-With IFS, we can explore different parts of you that sometimes feel conflicting ways about something.
-It’s like when part of you wants to eat some cake and part of you knows that that doesn’t fit with your long-term health, and part of you really wants to just stay home and watch TV.
+With IFS, we can explore different parts of you that feel conflicting ways about something.
+It’s like when part of you wants to exercise for your long-term health, and part of you really wants to just stay home and watch TV.
 We will talk about the purpose each part serves, and how to help your defenses take a step back.

 I adapt to each client, using what I think is helpful for that specific person and their presenting issues.
 I am very transparent in what modality I am using and what interventions we will do.
 I would like you to be a co-creator of our journey together.